chaos-mesh/chaos-mesh/doc/stress_chaos.md

 2. Create your pods in the target namespace:

     ```bash
-    kubectl apply -f your-pods.yaml
+    kubectl apply -f *your-pods.yaml*
     ```

-3. Inject a stress chaos:
+3. Inject a StressChaos:

     ```bash
-    kubectl apply -f your-stress-chaos.yaml
+    kubectl apply -f *your-stress-chaos.yaml*
     ```

-Then, your pod's CPU will burn for 30s.
+Then, your pod's CPU will burn for 30 seconds.